itsnoterke/itsnoterke/README.md

 - Hi, I’m Zhanerke
 - I’m interested in Computer Sciences
 - I’m currently studying Data Science and analytics in HongKong
-- You can reach me bt email @zbeisetay@gmail.com
+- You can reach me by email @zbeisetay@gmail.com

 <!---
 itsnoterke/itsnoterke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.